|Tax Bracket (Single)||Marginal Tax Rate|

 |Download a .CSV file of the Kentucky income tax brackets|

 - The Kentucky tax brackets on this page were last updated from the Kentucky Department of Revenue in June, 2013.
 Please contact us if any of our Kentucky tax data is incorrect or out of date.

-- Kentucky tax return forms are available from the TaxFormFinder.org or the Kentucky Department of Revenue.
+- Kentucky tax return forms are available on the Kentucky tax forms page or the Kentucky Department of Revenue.

 - Before the official 2015 Kentucky income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Kentucky tax tables are released.

 - The income tax estimator tool is provided by Tax-Rates.org.